 for similar duties.

-women normally wear Western clothing.
-Out of respect for the culture it
+Many Muslim women choose to wear hijabs.
+Out of respect for the culture

-shorts or dresses or wear see –through fabrics.
-However, there is
+shorts or dresses above the knee or wear transparent fabrics.
+Qatar is

 Entertainment and Leisure